Predicative and Impredicative Definitions

 The Liar paradox.
 “This sentence is false.”
 If this quoted sentence is true, then what it says is correct, which means that the sentence is false.
 If, on the other hand, the sentence is false, then what it says is correct, which means that the sentence is true.
 Thus, the sentence is true just in case it is false.

-Barry’s paradox.
+Berry’s paradox.
 There are only finitely many strings of the English alphabet of less than 200 characters.
 But there are infinitely many natural numbers.
 Hence there must be a least integer not nameable in less than 200 characters.
 But we have just named it in less than 200 characters!

 Both Poincaré and Russell argued that the paradoxes are caused by some form of vicious circularity.
 What goes wrong, they claimed, is that an entity is defined, or a proposition is formulated, in a way that is unacceptably circular.
 Sometimes this circularity is transparent, as in the Liar paradox.
 But in other paradoxes there is no explicit circularity.
 For instance, the definition of the Russell class makes no explicit reference to the class being defined.
-Nor does the definition in Barry’s paradox make any explicit reference to itself.
+Nor does the definition in Berry’s paradox make any explicit reference to itself.

-However, Poincaré and Russell argued that paradoxes such as Russell’s and Barry’s are guilty of an implicit form of circularity.
+However, Poincaré and Russell argued that paradoxes such as Russell’s and Berry’s are guilty of an implicit form of circularity.
 The problem with the Russell class is said to be that its definition generalizes over a totality to which the defined class would belong.
 This is because the Russell class is defined as the class whose members are all and only the non-self-membered objects.
 So one of the objects that needs to be considered for membership in the Russell class is this very class itself.
-Similarly, the definition in Barry’s paradox generalizes over all definitions, including the very definition in question.
+Similarly, the definition in Berry’s paradox generalizes over all definitions, including the very definition in question.